CHT Sustainability Report 2023

 Scope 1 emissions cover the entire CHT Group vehicle fleet including trucks and forklifts; both leased and purchased vehicles were included.

-Scope 2 emissions were determined in 2021 using both the location-based method with emission factors from ecoinvent and the market-based method based on location data.
-The carbon footprint for Scope 1 + 2 using the location-based method resulted in emissions of 21,685 metric tons of CO2(e) for 2022.
+Scope 2 emissions are determined using both the location-based method with emission factors from ecoinvent and the market-based method based on location data.
+The carbon footprint for Scope 1 + 2 using the location-based method resulted in emissions of 18,077 metric tons of CO2(e) for 2023.
 We have decided to use the carbon footprint based on the market-based approach as the standard for the CHT Group (see table above).

 The year 2021 is set as the base year for the CHT Group’s climate reporting.
-Data was collected globally with an internal online tool and converted to CO2(e) emissions using independent, standardized emission factors.
-The complete greenhouse gas balance was reviewed and approved by the sustainability and climate consulting company sustainable AG. sustainable AG has made recommendations for action that were implemented in the 2022 carbon footprint.
+Accounting data is collected globally with an internal online tool and converted to CO2(e) emissions using independent, standardized emission factors.
+In 2022, the complete greenhouse gas balance was reviewed and approved by the sustainability and climate consulting company sustainable AG. sustainable AG has made recommendations for action that have meanwhile been implemented in the group-wide carbon footprint.

 A change in the calculation standard or a recalculation of the baseline carbon footprint is only recalculated on the basis of subsequent climate data if decisive structural changes, such as acquisitions, divestments or mergers, take place as part of M&A projects.

-The largest contribution to Scope 3 occurred in 2022 with 370,273 metric tons of CO2 equivalents (2021: 449,465 metric tons) in our supply chain.
-To calculate these upstream greenhouse gas emissions, we used information on the CO2 footprint of raw materials, primarily from external databases, which will gradually be replaced by data provided to us by our suppliers.
+The largest contribution to Scope 3 occurred in 2023 with 354,745 metric tons of CO2 equivalents (2022: 370,273 metric tons) from purchased raw materials, packaging, operating materials and services.
+To calculate these upstream greenhouse gas emissions, we used information from external databases, e.g. ecoinvent.
+They will gradually be replaced by data provided to us by our suppliers.

 Total Climate Balance